CfKu/Hotify/README.md

 Please see [hotify.yml](hotify.yml) for some examples.

 ## CLI
+You can create the hot folder `hotify_hot_folder_name` anywhere, by passing the root directory as first parameter (here `.`).
 If not specified, Hotify leaves the hot folder like it was.
-If you set `--clean`, everything will be cleaned up.
+If you set `--clean`, everything will be cleaned up after stopping Hotify with `Ctrl+C`.
 ```bash
 python hotify.py . --clean
 ```